abs-tudelft/sbd/src/lab2/assignment.md

 When you feel confident your application is ready to process a bigger input data set (the Netherlands should run in minutes on a modern laptop), you can package your application for execution on EMR.
-The [sbt-assembly](https://github.com/sbt/sbt-assembly) plugin (to build fat JARs - that include dependencies you can use to optimize your implementation) is available in your project so run the `assembly` command to package your application.
+The [sbt-assembly] plugin (to build fat JARs - that include dependencies you can use to optimize your implementation) is available in your project so run the `assembly` command to package your application.

 Please note:

-- When using Amazon's services, please **use the N.Virgina region (`us-east-1`).
+- When using Amazon's services, **ONLY use the N.Virgina region (`us-east-1`).
-  This is where the S3 buckets with the data sets are hosted.** Create your buckets and clusters in this region.
-This is the only region that should be used during this course.
+  This is where the S3 buckets with the data sets are hosted.** Create your buckets and clusters in this region. **This is the only region that should be used during this course.**

-- Always start with a small number of small instance types e.g. 1 master node (`c5.xlarge`) and 5 core nodes (`c5.xlarge`).
+- Always **start with a small number of small instance types** e.g. 1 master node  (`c5.xlarge`) and 5 core nodes (`c5.xlarge`).
 Make sure your application is scalable before spinning up large clusters (and/or more expensive instance types) to prevent wasting credits.

 - Check the following links for information about configuring Spark on EMR: